 The academic year has two semesters, which are each 14 weeks long.
-The spring semester begins in April, and the fall semester begins in September.
-See the academic calendar in the SGJS Syllabus for details.
+The spring semester starts in April, and the fall semester starts in September.
+See the academic calendar in the SGJS Course Registration Handbook for details.

 2. Credit System